bram209/typed-react-router/README.md

 - Modifying the (parent) routes will result in compile errors
 - Correct route parameters are enforced by the type system

 > During route declaration, you may use both absolute & relative route paths.
-When **pointing** towards a route, absolute paths need to be used.
+When you want to navigate to a route, absolute paths need to be used.

 ## Install